maiertech/template-sveltekit-example/README.md

 ## Keeping dependencies up-to-date

-I update dependencies in this template regularly.
-Run `npx sv create` to regenerate a minimal SvelteKit project into the existing directory.
+Before updating the dependencies in this template, delete `eslint.config.js` because it will not be regenerated if it exists already.
+Then run `npx sv create` to regenerate a minimal SvelteKit project into the existing directory.

 ### Where would you like your project to be created?